 Nutrition, Dietetic Products, Novel Food and Allergy

-The Norwegian Scientific Committee for Food Safety (VKM) has, at the request of the Norwegian Food Safety Authority (NFSA), evaluated the intake of iron and zink in the Norwegian population.
+The Norwegian Scientific Committee for Food Safety (VKM) has at the request of the Norwegian Food Safety Authority (NFSA) assessed whether the Tolerable Upper Intake Level (UL) of folic acid should be amended.
+VKM concludes that there is no support to alter the existing UL for folic acid supplementation.

-The VKM Panel on Nutrition, Dietetic Products, Novel Food and Allergy has been responsible for these assessments.
+The VKM Panel on Nutrition, Dietetic Products, Novel Food and Allergy has been responsible for the risk assessment.